dressedwind/Console-rpg-game/README.md

 ## Requirements

-Use the following command to install the required libraries on:
+Use the command to install the required libraries on:
 ### Ubuntu
 ```sh
 sudo apt install libncurses5-dev libncursesw5-dev